Unitystation-fork/Unitystation-WikiV2/docs/3_HowToPlay/Jobs/Medical_roles/Medical-Doctor.md

 4) Open up the cloning bay for everyone to come get preemptively scanned just in case.
 Brings a whole new meaning to life insurance.

 5) Typically, you will find that first aid kits are over-provisioned with burn ointment, and you should replace a stack with bruise packs or gauze.
 Burn treatment kits are also a thing, but they are mega overkill for most situations except mass-casualty burn incidents like station-wide plasma fires.

+# <div class="Surgery">Surgery</div>

+Surgery, the best way to look at people's insides.
+It is very useful for augmenting other players, or yourself.  ~~Or creating monstrosities.~~

+### How to do it.

+Make sure the patient is lying down, either on a surgical bed or the floor.

+With a surgical tool in hand, such as a scalpel, alt-click on the patient.

+A menu listing body parts will open up, each labeled something like "Pick HumanHead".
+There will also be an "Attach procedure."

+Clicking on one of the body parts will open another menu giving you the option of removing that bodypart, or for some bodyparts, opening it up.

+Clicking on a procedure will start that procedure.

+After starting the procedure, you need to use a specific sequence of surgical tools on the patient (make sure to be on help intent).

+You can just try to use all your tools on the patient until one works.

   {# {% include 'html/rolesnavbar.md' %} #}